Brettler/Brettler/README.md

 ## Projects

-Here are some of the projects I've worked on that showcase my skills and interests:
+Here are some of the projects I've worked on that you can tryout just by clicking:

 ### Project Name: Portfolio Website
 - **Description:** A personal portfolio website to showcase my work and experience.
 It's fully responsive and features a clean, modern UI/UX design.